 The percentage of the workforce-age population (under 65) with a disability has increased slightly since 2014.
-As mentioned previously in this report, this portion of the population is underserved by Northwood Tech.
-However, accommodation services are available to students and the college recently implemented a short-term program specifically designed for individuals with learning disabilities.
+As mentioned previously in this report, this portion of the population is underserved by WITC.
+However, accommodation services are available to students and WITC recently implemented a short-term program specifically designed for individuals with learning disabilities.